About Active Recovery

 Please just call me Jaleesa!
 For those of you that don’t know me, I grew up in East Jordan, graduating as a Red Devil in 2006.
 After high school, I moved to Nashville, Tennessee to attend Belmont University.
 Knowing I was passionate about sports and fitness, but not quite sure how to make that into a career, I earned a degree in Exercise Science with a minor in Athletic Training.
 In order to further my education, I moved back to Michigan to attend Grand Valley State University’s physical therapy program.
 In 2016, I graduated with a doctorate in Physical Therapy.

 That same year, while eight months pregnant, my husband and I relocated to East Jordan to be near family.
 You may not know my husband, but if you’ve ever spoken with a bearded, southern man, likely at True Value… that’d be Jason.
 He’s from southern Mississippi, although he tries to claim otherwise.
 Jason and I welcomed our first daughter, Ensley, in June of 2016.
 In addition to the pull of family, I was motivated to return to Northern Michigan after student clinical experiences in this area.
 The draw of outpatient orthopedics in a small town offers variability as a clinician as the scope of resources can be limited.
-I see this as a built-in opportunity to continue to learn more, to develop a network of local professionals, and promote patient and community education.
+I see this as a built-in opportunity to continue to learn more, develop a network of local professionals, and promote patient and community education.

-In 2019, our second daughter, Ezra Claire (yes, that’s her whole first name) was born.
-Ensley has affectionately nicknamed her Ezzie.
+In 2019, our second daughter, Ezra Claire (yes, that’s her whole first name), was born.
+Ensley has affectionately nicknamed her Ezzie. #3 is on its way, due May 7th, 2023!
 As a family, we enjoy spending a lot of time outside – camping, hiking (Ensley’s longest hike is a 7 mile trip in the UP), and kayaking.
 My three younger siblings live in the area, so we spend a lot of time with my nine nieces and nephews, parents, and grandparents.